gerzenstl/vagrant-demo/README.md

-vagrant-drupal_demo
+vagrant-demo
 ===================

-Demo of Vagrant using Puppet as provision to build a Drupal environment
+Demos of Vagrant using Puppet or Bash script as provisioner to setup different environments.